johnrobertlawson/stochWRF/README.md

 # stochWRF
 Stochastic edits to WRF 3.8.1.
-Repo contains only .F files (i.e., source code) and the Registry.
+Repo contains (a) Python scripts that are used before running WRF, and (b) .F files (i.e., source code) and the Registry from WRF source code.

+Code developed by John R. Lawson at CIMMS/NSSL and overseen by Nusrat Yussouf and Jack Kain.
+Successfully compiled on Cray at NSSL, March 4 2017.

 ## METHODOLOGY and SCIENCE
 Coming soon to a paper near you.